leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 authentication, or abort the handshake with a "certificate_required" alert.
-Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or abort the handshake.
+Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or abort the handshake with a "bad_certificate" alert.

 Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.